 This time of year, there are pumpkin spice jokes ad nauseam and while I don’t particularly love the idea of pumpkin spices unless they’re in a pumpkin pie or pumpkin bread, I do, do, do love me some pumpkin.
 From one year to the next, one shelf in my garage storage pantry is smack full of pumpkin.
 I’m not afraid there’ll be a shortfall, though that almost happened in recent memory, I just know year-old pumpkin in the can tastes better than this year’s pumpkin — especially for pie, but really for anything.
 This often repeated tidbit is one of many my father-in-law Gene Morgan (longtime Jewel-Eisner grocery merchandiser) passed on to me early in my marriage.
 (There’s also that I might want a loaf or two of pumpkin bread mid-July when a can of pumpkin might be a tad difficult to locate at the store.
 Just look next year and see if I’m not right.)
 When Gene, not a big talker per se, gives you a little grocery tip, you’d best file it away and not forget it.
 At 19, for instance, I learned to rinse off the top of any can I was about to cook with or drink out of.
 His graphic description of certain sorts of insects running across the floors of grocery warehouses wasn’t something easily forgotten.
 And why hadn’t my mother told me this?
 (She might’ve and I might not have heard her, too.)
 Thank goodness Gene filled me in and kept us from whatever diseases roaches impart.
 By the way, they include things like listeriosis, plague, and dysentery, to name but a few.
 Ewwww.

 No matter how old you are, you probably have a memory of eating pizza for breakfast.
 While I no longer indulge in such juvenile adventures, I remember them vividly.
 They began during college (little pizza in my childhood as my parents thought it was junk food) when waking too late to make it to dining hall breakfast, we’d grab now-stiff slices out of a cardboard box and shove them down our throats as we ran or biked to class with little hope of making it on time.
-Was there alcohol involved?
+(Was there alcohol involved?
 Well.
+We’re talking college.)
 Years later, I won’t say I never repeated the scenario after getting my own kids off to school and running for the car to get to my own teaching or library job.
 My kids would not have been happy at my snarfing down their favorite leftovers with little thought.
 Somehow I don’t remember it ever coming up, but I’ll bet it did.

 Today’s recipe and post does away with the need for such disgusting (ok, fun) breakfasts because I’m here to sell you on my newest morning recipe deal.
 And cold it ain’t.
 Casserole, strata, egg bake, brunch dish, whatever you want to call it.
 You might be like me and have a favorite egg casserole you’ve been making for years and, if you do, good on you.
 Keep making it; everyone loves it.
 But just once, give this new very pizza-ish oh-so-crispy version a chance.
 I promise you’ll be glad you did.
 It is the stuff of many pleasurable brunches to come.